 Simon and Andrew are in contention with John and Big James for leadership of the group and the opportunity to set Jesus' agenda.

 One "battleground" in the contention between Simon/Andrew and John/Big James is the treatment of Matthew.
-Simon (and, in a more moderate way, Andrew) despises Matthew, while John and Big James seem to want to be more welcoming.
+Simon (and, in a more moderate way, Andrew) despises Matthew, while John and Big James seems to want to be more welcoming.

 Matthew's treatment is also an occasion for Philip to step in and offer support, although Philip doesn't seem to have much interest in getting involved in the inner-group politics of the disciples.